-The Module Manager is a VASSAL component that allows you to manage all of your game modules.
+The Module Manager enables you to manage all of your game modules.
 Your available modules are listed in the Module Library pane.

 When you first launch VASSAL after installation, the Module Library will be empty.

 To add a module to your Module Library for the first time,